w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * ensure different groups of users with disabilities are included when defining user groups
 * ensure different types of accessibility barriers and features are included in the research phase
 * ensure applicable accessibility guidelines, standards, and policies are included in the research phase
+* determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
+* ensure people with disabilities are involved early and throughout the research processes, including in focus groups, questionnaires, and surveys

 ### Topic: Requirements